PatriciaXiao/Patricia_Favorite_Papers/Graph_Representation_Learning/readme.md

     * (patricia's note) how the paper introduces its motivation, problem, solution, etc., is really worth learning from. everything is explained very clearly and briefly.
 - [**GraphVite**: A High-Performance CPU-GPU Hybrid System for Node Embedding (WWW'19)](https://arxiv.org/abs/1903.00757)
     * a framework that significantly accelerate many (typically) random-walk-based models including LINE (for line, speedup 50X)
-    * (patricia's note) hybriding with C/C++, switching between GPU/CPU, this work is really solid and admirable.
+    * (patricia's note) hybriding with C/C++, switching between GPU/CPU, this work is really solid and admirable. inheriting LINE's style of providing good-explanations on everything.

 ### Deep-Neural-Network-Based